History of the Argentina national football team: Beginning and first titles

+On 9 July 1906, Argentina wore the lightblue and white shirt for the first time in a match v South Africa during their tour of South America.
+The match was held in Sociedad Sportiva Argentina.
+Since then, the albiceleste shirt has remained as the definitive kit for Argentina.
+The team's away kits have been in dark blue shades, with the colours of shorts and socks varying from time to time.

 In the following years, matches played by the Argentine side were against South American teams only.
-The reasons varied from the long time the trips took to another countries by then to World War I.
+The reasons varied, from the long time the trips took to other countries at that time to World War I.

 Argentina would win four consecutive Newton Cups from 1907 to 1911, and four Lipton Cups from 1906 to 1909.
 After some Uruguayan victories, Argentina won the 1913, 1915 and 1916 Lipton and 1916 Newton Cup trophies.